inkstitch/inkstitch/collections/_docs/en/002-009-import-export.md

 For later changes make sure that you keep an SVG version of your design as well.

 ### Method 2 (Display Stitch Plan)
-To export your designs run `Extensions > Ink/Stitch  > Embroider...`.
+To export your designs run `Extensions > Ink/Stitch  > Visualize and Export > Embroider...`.

 ![Embroider...](/assets/images/docs/en/embroider.jpg){: width="450" }